foodfight/foodfight.github.com/source/_posts/2017-05-17-devops-live-call-in-show.markdown

 categories:
 ---

-# Coming soon on Monday, May 8!
+# Watch Now!

-We are joining forces with Arrested DevOps to host our first live devops call in show!
-We will be featuring Dr. Nicole Forsgren, ready to answer your DevOps questions about measuring effectiveness, ROI of DevOps initiatives, and more!
+<iframe width="420" height="315" src="https://www.youtube.com/watch?v=fkCZXI8SNfk" frameborder="0" allowfullscreen></iframe>

-Mark your calendars for Monday, May 8 at 10 AM PDT.
-We will be accepting requests to ask Nicole questions live on air in the #foodfight channel of the [Chef Community Slack](http://community-slack.chef.io), the #chef channel of [Hangops Slack](https://signup.hangops.com/), and the #arrested-devops channel in the [DevOps Chat Slack](https://devopschat.co/).
-Mark your calendars!
+We joined forces with Arrested DevOps to host our first live devops call in show!
+We featured Dr. Nicole Forsgren, who answered your DevOps questions about measuring effectiveness, ROI of DevOps initiatives, and more!

 Panel<a name="panel"></a>
 -----